Tomer-Barak/garden-humidity-monitor/README.md

 }
 ```

-## Future Plans
+## Development Roadmap

-- Add authentication for the dashboard.
+- Implementation of authentication and authorization mechanisms
-- Implement alerts for low humidity levels.
+- Alert system for threshold-based notifications
-- Support additional sensor types (e.g., temperature, light).
+- Support for additional sensor types (temperature, light intensity, pH)
-- Develop a mobile app for notifications.
+- Mobile application development for push notifications
-- Integrate automated irrigation control.
+- Integration with automated irrigation control systems

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Technical Support

-- The Flask team for their excellent web framework.
+- Flask Framework: Official documentation and community support
-- The ESP32 community for their support and documentation.
+- ESP32 Platform: Comprehensive documentation and developer resources

-## Contributors
+## Author

-- **Tomer Barak** - Project creator and developer.
+**Tomer Barak** - System architect and lead developer